Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 If Joe Biden wins the election, "You would see an approach that's driven by science and by scientists," says physician Vivek Murthy, who is a key advisor to the Biden campaign on COVID-19.

 And he'd focus on uniting states around some common practices,says Ezekiel Emanuel, a physician and University of Pennsylvania professor who has briefed Biden on health policy but has no formal campaign position.
-Instead of "different states doing different things,"the goal would be to get all the states singing from the same hymnal," Emanuel says.
+Instead of "different states doing different things, the goal would be to get all the states singing from the same hymnal," Emanuel says.

 For instance, Biden's plan says it would direct the CDC to provide specific guidance — based on the degree of viral spread in a community — for when to open or close businesses and schools, when to impose restrictions on gathering sizes or when stay-home orders may be called for.

 "Social distancing is not a lightswitch.
 It is a dial," the Biden campaign states in its plan.
 It would create a national "pandemic dashboard" to share this information.
-This is a strategy recommended by a top group of public health experts, who released a framework for consistently assessing community risk.
+This is a strategy recommended by a top group of public health experts, who released a framework for assessing community risk.

 And, Biden is calling on every American to wear a mask when they are close to people outside their household.
 He says he'd work with every governor to make this mandatory in their state.
 Many states already have mask mandates, but at a time when research suggests that universal masking could save more than 100,000 lives, there's currently no nationwide coordination or requirement.